manheim/manheim-cloudmapper/README.md

 | SES_RECIPIENT   | Email address of SES recipient                                                                                                                  | bar@foo.com      |

 **AWS Authentication:**
 In addition to the environment variables above, the Docker container requires access to the AWS account in which cloudmapper will be run.
+Any method of boto3 AWS [authentication](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#credentials) is supported (environment varaibles, ~/.aws/credentials, ~/.aws/config, etc.)

-This means the following AWS Environment varaibles must also be set in the env-file:
+When using environment varaibles, the following AWS Environment varaibles can be set in the env-file:
 ```
 AWS_SESSION_TOKEN
 AWS_DEFAULT_REGION